 Now that your post has been optimized for basic on-page SEO best practices, it’s time to make any necessary revisions.

-Take this opportunity to show your newly optimized content to a trusted friend or associate and ask them to assess it for you.
+Please take this opportunity to show your newly optimized content to a trusted friend or associate and ask them to assess it for you.

 If anything seems confusing or if you feel like you didn’t cover key parts of the subject, now is the time to make the proper changes.